 - What does it mean to have fair and safe working conditions?

-- Why is it important to educate the people who benefit from our labor about the human costs (time, energy, health, risks), and not just the dollar price of the goods (things we buy) and the services (help) we pay for?
+- Why is it important to know the human costs (time, energy, health, risks), and not just the dollar price of the goods (things we buy) and the services (help) we pay for?

 - What is compensation?
 What does it mean when compensation is fair, or inadequate?